ivan-guerra/programmador.com/content/posts/2024/ulam-spiral.md

 as Boost's GIL make writing images pixel-by-pixel a breeze.
 The end result is satisfying though.
 The lines in the Ulam spiral image are striking.

-The complete project source with build instructions, usage, etc. is available on GitHub under [ulam_spiral][8].
+The complete project source is available on GitHub under [ulam_spiral][8].
+Note, this project has since been rewritten in Rust.
+There were a number of benefits to the rewrite including support for more image formats, better unit testing, and benchmarking to name a few.
+The Rust version of the program uses the Sieve of Eratosthenes for primality checking.
+The performance of the Rust implementation is comparable to that of the original C++ implementation.

 [1]: https://en.wikipedia.org/wiki/Ulam_spiral#
 [2]: https://www.geeksforgeeks.org/print-a-given-matrix-in-spiral-form/